6 Types of Treatment for Psoriasis: What’s Best for You? | MyPsoriasisTeam

 • Methyl-prednisolone

 Scientists believe corticosteroids work by blocking inflammatory responses within the body.
-Hydrocortisone, a milder steroid, is an ingredient in some over-the-counter products at a lower strength.
+Some OTC products contain hydrocortisone, a milder steroid, at a lower strength.

-Stronger steroids, such as betamethasone (Luxiq), triamcinolone acetonide (Kenalog), and mometasone (Elocon), are available by prescription only.
-Stronger steroids are reserved for more severe disease and can thin the skin over time.
+Stronger steroids — such as betamethasone (Luxiq), triamcinolone acetonide (Kenalog), and mometasone (Elocon) — are available by prescription only.
+These more potent steroids are reserved for more severe disease and can thin the skin over time.

 Immunosuppressants and Synthetic Vitamin D

-Other prescription topical medications for psoriasis include immunosuppressants and synthetic forms of vitamin D. Calcipotriene (Dovonex), calcitriol, and tacalcitol are vitamin D derivatives which are believed to slow the growth of skin cells.
+Other topical prescription medications for psoriasis include immunosuppressants and synthetic forms of vitamin D. Vitamin D derivatives such as calcipotriene (Dovonex) and calcitriol are believed to slow the growth of skin cells.

-Topical immunosuppressants include tacrolimus (Protopic) and pimecrolimus (Elidel), which work similarly to steroid creams to suppress the inflammation in the skin.
-Tapinarof is a topical immunosuppressant approved for the treatment of plaque psoriasis in adults in 2022.
-Roflumilast is a phosphodiesterase 4 inhibitor that was also approved for the treatment of plaque psoriasis in 2022.
+Topical immunosuppressants include tacrolimus (Protopic) and pimecrolimus (Elidel), which work similarly to steroid creams to suppress inflammation in the skin.
+Tapinarof, a topical immunosuppressant, was approved for the treatment of plaque psoriasis in adults in 2022.
+Roflumilast, a phosphodiesterase 4 (PDE4) inhibitor, was also approved in 2022 to treat plaque psoriasis.

-Some topical treatments are combinations of two different drugs that work together to fight psoriasis.
-Betamethasone/calcipotriene (Taclonex), which contains a steroid and a powerful form of vitamin D, is one example.
+Some topical treatments combine two drugs that work together to fight psoriasis.
+For example, betamethasone/calcipotriene (Taclonex) contains a steroid and a powerful form of vitamin D.

-Used over large areas of skin for long periods of time, powerful topical steroids can be absorbed into the bloodstream and cause systemic problems such as:
+Used over large areas of skin for a long time, powerful topical steroids can be absorbed into the bloodstream and cause systemic problems such as:

 • Cushing’s syndrome, a metabolic disorder that involves weight gain